paulbellamy/paulbellamy.github.com/_posts/2012-07-14-cconf-clojure-config.markdown

     (:host settings)
     (:port settings)

 You should check out the [github repo](http://www.github.com/paulbellamy/cconf).
-For more complete documentation.
+For the full documentation.